mayujie/memory-game/README.md

 ## How to start the game

-You can play this game [here](http://lonniedesign.com/udacity/memory-game/) or download/clone the repo open "index.html"
+You can play this game [here](http://lonniedesign.com/udacity/memory-game/) or download/clone the repo and open "index.html"

 ## How to Play